kkewlani/springmvc/Readme.md

 1. Writing Spring MVC tests for all the features in this application.
 1. Converting Customer class, which includes Address inbuilt currently, to customer - Address relationship using JPA relationship.
+1. Add Dao for Customer class too.
+1. Load data for customers to at startup.